Why We Sometimes Behave Against Our Values: 5 Surprising Reasons and How to Align Your Actions with Your Beliefs

 1. The Role of Cognitive Dissonance: When Beliefs and Actions Clash

-Cognitive dissonance is the mental discomfort we feel when our actions don’t align with our beliefs or values.
-This discomfort often pushes us to either change our behavior or rationalize it to reduce the tension.
-For example, if you value environmental sustainability but frequently use single-use plastics, you might justify it by thinking, “One plastic bottle won’t make a difference.”
+Cognitive dissonance is the uncomfortable feeling we experience when our actions or behavior do not resonate with our beliefs or values.
+This feeling usually prompts us to change our behavior or to rationalize it in order to lessen the dissonance.
+For instance, if you totally despise using non-biodegradable plastic, yet you find yourself using them most of the times, you would convince yourself by saying, “One plastic bottle won’t make a difference.

 Why It Happens